sunsided/dotnet-gitversion-rs/README.md

 Commit:  2021-06-19
 ```

-The `GIT_VERSION` struct itself is defined as shown below.
+The imported `GitVersion` struct itself is defined as shown below.
 Please
 see [GitTools/GitVersion](https://github.com/GitTools/GitVersion) for
 documentation on the field values or run `dotnet gitversion`.